Akshat-lakum/Multi-agent-ppt-generator/README.md

-# Multi-Agent PPT Generator
+# Multi-Agent PPT Generator 🤖

 This project is an autonomous multi-agent AI system that generates complete educational presentations from a syllabus PDF.
 It demonstrates a modular, collaborative AI architecture built from scratch using Python.
-The system can understand content, structure it logically, design slides using templates, source relevant visuals (stock photos or AI-generated diagrams), and output a finished `.pptx` presentation.
+The system can understand content (using layout-aware parsing and chunking for large files), structure it logically, generate speaker notes, design slides using templates, source relevant visuals (AI-suggested placeholder charts, AI-generated diagrams, or stock photos), perform AI-driven quality checks, and output a finished `.pptx` presentation.
 An optional PDF conversion step is also included.

 ---

-## Features
+## ✨ Features

-* **PDF to Presentation:** Automatically converts text from a syllabus PDF into a structured `.pptx` deck.
+* **PDF to Presentation:** Automatically converts text from a syllabus PDF (using layout-aware parsing and chunking for large files) into a structured `.pptx` deck.
-* **AI-Powered Content:** Uses Google's Gemini API to analyze, summarize, structure content, generate quiz questions, and suggest visuals.
+* **AI-Powered Content:** Uses Google's Gemini API to analyze, summarize, structure content, generate **speaker notes**, generate quiz questions, and suggest visuals.
 * **Customizable Output:** Allows users to select the target audience tone (Beginner, Intermediate, Expert) and approximate slide count via the UI.
-* **Multi-Agent System:** Built with independent agents (Content, Format, Design, Media, Presentation) collaborating via a shared JSON state.
+* **Multi-Agent System:** Built with independent agents (Content, Format, Design, Media, Presentation, QA) collaborating via a shared JSON state.
-* **Dynamic Visuals:**
+* **Dynamic Visuals (Prioritized):**
+    * Generates **placeholder charts** (bar, line) using Matplotlib/Seaborn based on AI suggestions.
     * Generates custom diagrams using **Graphviz** for processes or flows identified by the AI.
     * Fetches relevant stock photos from the **Pexels API** as a fallback.
 * **Multiple Themes:** Supports different visual styles through user-selectable PowerPoint templates.
+* **AI Speaker Notes:** Generates detailed speaker notes for each content slide.
+* **AI Quality Assurance:** Includes a QA agent that uses Gemini to review the generated slide plan for clarity, accuracy, and relevance.
 * **Web Interface:** Includes a simple web UI built with **Streamlit** for easy file uploads and option selection.
 * **PDF Conversion (Optional):** Can automatically convert the final `.pptx` to `.pdf` using LibreOffice.

 ---

-## Architecture
+## 🏛️ Architecture

 The system operates as a pipeline of specialized agents orchestrated by `main.py`.
 Each agent performs a specific task and communicates through a `StateManager`.

-1.  **`ContentAgent`**: Reads the input PDF (`PyMuPDF`), calls the Gemini API with user customizations (tone, length), extracts topics/summaries/quiz questions, and generates image hints or Graphviz DOT code.
+1.  **`ContentAgent`**: Reads the PDF using layout-aware extraction (`PyMuPDF`), chunks large texts, calls Gemini API with user customizations, extracts topics/summaries/quizzes/**notes**, and generates hints for charts, diagrams (DOT code), or images.
 2.  **`FormatAgent`**: Translates the structured content into a slide-by-slide blueprint.
 3.  **`DesignAgent`**: Reads the user's theme choice and sets the path to the correct `.pptx` template.
-4.  **`ExternalMediaAgent`**: Prioritizes generating diagrams from DOT code using `graphviz`.
-If no code is present, it searches Pexels via API using the image hint and downloads an image.
+4.  **`ExternalMediaAgent`**: Prioritizes generating placeholder charts (`matplotlib`/`seaborn`) from AI suggestions.
+If no suggestion, it generates diagrams from DOT code (`graphviz`).
+If neither, it searches Pexels via API using the image hint.
-5.  **`PresentationAgent`**: Assembles the final `.pptx` file using `python-pptx`, applying the chosen template, populating text, inserting visuals into appropriate layouts, and handling quiz data correctly.
+5.  **`PresentationAgent`**: Assembles the final `.pptx` file (`python-pptx`), applying the theme, populating text/**notes**, and inserting visuals.
+6.  **`QAAgent`**: Sends the generated slide plan back to Gemini for a quality review based on clarity, accuracy, and relevance.
-6.  **(Optional) PDF Conversion**: `main.py` uses `subprocess` to call LibreOffice (if installed and in PATH) to convert the `.pptx` to `.pdf`.
+7.  **(Optional) PDF Conversion**: `main.py` uses `subprocess` to call LibreOffice for `.pptx` to `.pdf` conversion.

 ---

-## Tech Stack
+## 🛠️ Tech Stack

 * **Core Language:** Python 3.11
 * **AI Model:** Google Gemini 2.5 Pro (via Google AI API)
 * **Web Framework:** Streamlit
 * **Diagram Generation:** Graphviz
+* **Chart Generation:** Matplotlib, Seaborn, Pandas, Numpy
 * **Key Python Libraries:**
     * `google-generativeai`: Gemini API interaction.
     * `PyMuPDF`: PDF text extraction.